rgomez31UAQ/UsbAsp-Flash_CH341A-/README.md

 AsProgrammer dregmod allow you to program flash memory on the protocols spi, I2C, MicroWire.
 Supports Buzzpirat, Bus Pirate, CH341a, UsbAsp, AVRISP(LUFA), Arduino & FT232H

 ![spiex](assets/spiex.png)

+**WARNING**: While the Bus Pirate part is operational, the GUI part of the AS Programmer remains frozen; this is normal.
+Refer to the debug console and be patient...
+I will be enhancing this mod over time (integration included)

 # Download
 https://github.com/therealdreg/asprogrammer-dregmod/releases